 Substance abuse is the cause of tremendous suffering.
 There should be no use of intoxicants at ATS or any of the retreat centers we use, during retreats, or while on retreat premises.
 We will not abuse or misuse intoxicants at any time.
 If any teacher has a drug or alcohol addiction problem, the ATS Teachers Council will address it immediately.

-The Grievance Council is; Ron Ames, Matthew Brensilver, JoAnna Harper, Craig Wallace and Leslie Wallis
+The Grievance Council is Ron Ames, Matthew Brensilver, JoAnna Hardy, Craig Wallace and Leslie Wallis

 This process and procedure was created by Gil Fronsdal of Insight Meditation Center and has been adapted for Against the Stream.
 (March 2013)